Creating a Career Development Plan: Tips and Strategies

 - Specific tasks to help self-development

-- The training or courses that you need to take to be completed
+- The training or courses that you need to take to complete

-- Publications and books relevant to your industry that provide greater knowledge
+- Publishing and books that are relevant to your industry and provide greater knowledge

 Implement Your Plan